lodauria/IoT_Group_Project/Evaluation.md

 ## Response time from an end-user point of view:

-The response time, so the time between a plate detects and signage are shown on the monitors, is below 500 mS. It is not very important to have a real time system, but the system should produce a response in a reasonable time.
+The response time, so the time between a plate detects and signage are shown on the monitors, is below 500 ms. It is not very important to have a real time system, but the system should produce a response in a reasonable time.

 Usually the speed limit of the entrance of the marina is about 3 knots, the system In perfect condition has a response time < 500 ms, so the boat in this amount of time, with this speed limit, moves about 77 cm, so our system produces a response in time.